Zones of Rome

-The zones of Rome (Italian: Zone di Roma) are toponymic subdivisions within the area of the Ager Romanus, belonging to the Municipalities of Rome and Fiumicino, Italy.
+The zones of Rome (Italian: zone di Roma) are toponymic subdivisions within the area of the Ager Romanus, belonging to the Municipalities of Rome and Fiumicino, Italy.

 They constitute the fourth and final level of toponymy subdivisions of the Municipality of Rome and cover, considering only the areas within its competence, a surface of approximately 1028 km2.
 The total resident population is 979,446 inhabitants.

 History

 By resolution of the Special Commissioner Nr.
 2453 dated 13 September 1961, due to the new urbanization, the entire area of the Ager Romanus falling in the Municipality of Rome was divided into 59 areas, coded with the letter Z followed by Roman numbers.

 In 1992, with the constitution of the Municipality of Fiumicino, six whole areas and part of three others were assigned to the new Municipality, then officially suppressed with resolution of the Special Commissioner Nr.
 1529 of 8 September 1993.
+This is marked on the below list by placing the former zone in italics.

 The following table lists the 59 zones established in 1961.